Emerald Ash Borer

-Newtown Township’s staff and members of the Environmental Advisory Council have been busy preparing and studying about the threat posed by the Emerald Ash Borer – a beetle invading the United States that has been detected in most of Pennsylvania and attacks Ash Trees.
-A two-page article was mailed to all homes and businesses in Newtown Township as part of the Fall, 2015 issue of IN Community Magazine.
-Click the link HERE and see pages 30-31.
+Newtown Township’s staff and members of the Environmental Advisory Council have been busy preparing and studying about the threat posed by the Emerald Ash Borer (EAB), a beetle invading the United States that has been detected in most of Pennsylvania and attacks Ash Trees.
+A two-page article was mailed to all homes and businesses in Newtown Township as part of the Fall 2015 issue of IN Community Magazine.
+Read Pages 30 and 31 (PDF).

-Since that time, an inventory of Ash trees on Township property was conducted and an EAB Management Plan was developed to address over 250 of these Ash Trees.
-The plan was accepted by the Board of Supervisors in November.
-Click HERE to read the plan, which was reviewed and accepted by the Pennsylvania Department of Conservation and Natural Resources.
+Since that time, an inventory of Ash trees on Township property was conducted, and an Emerald Ash Borer Management Plan (PDF) was developed to address over 250 of these Ash Trees.
+The plan was accepted by the Board of Supervisors in November and reviewed and accepted by the Pennsylvania Department of Conservation and Natural Resources.

 Please note that some resources for treatment options propose a “drenching” method utilizing store-bought chemicals.
 Newtown Township strongly cautions against and discourages this particular method of treatment due to concerns for the protection of groundwater and streams.